solomonantony/cis650_assignments/README.md

 # cis650_assignments
-This is the main github repo branch
+This is the functions branch
+The assignment requirements are shown in the modules